Restores Healthy Blood Flow To The Brain, Preventing Stroke

 If a patient has diabetes or high blood pressure and has also been diagnosed with carotid artery disease, the diabetes and high blood pressure must be brought under control, since they are contributing factors to the disease and may cause it progress more quickly.

-If after following all the recommendations of our vascular doctors to stop the progression of the disease, the carotid artery blockage continues to worsen, or if the blockage has reached a dangerous level, non-surgical invasive procedures such as Balloon Angioplasty, Stent Deployment or Percutaneous Endovascular Atherectomy can be performed to improve blood flow through the carotid artery.
+If after following all the recommendations of our vascular doctors to stop the progression of the disease, the carotid artery blockage continues to worsen, or if the blockage has reached a dangerous level, minimally-invasive procedures such as balloon angioplasty and stent deployment can be performed to improve blood flow through the carotid artery.

-Balloon Angioplasty is a type of carotid artery blockage treatment where a balloon catheter is used to widen the narrowed or obstructed artery.
-During Stent Deployment (Carotid Stenting) a wire mesh tube, or stent is placed inside the narrowed artery to keep the artery open for better blood flow.
+Balloon angioplasty is a type of carotid artery blockage treatment where a balloon catheter is used to widen the narrowed or obstructed artery.
+During stent deployment (carotid stenting) a wire mesh tube, or stent is placed inside the narrowed artery to keep the artery open for improved blood flow.

 The Board Certified Vascular Surgeons at The Vein and Vascular Institute of Riverview have helped thousands of patients suffering from carotid artery disease, reducing their risk of having a stroke.
 Our vascular surgeons are experts in carotid artery surgery and they are of the few vascular surgeons in Riverview who have hospital staff privileges at major hospitals such as St. Joseph’s Hospital.

-In our Nationally Accredited Vascular Laboratory, we offer state-of-the-art therapies and we are equipped with the most advanced ultrasound equipment for diagnostic and therapeutic interventions.
+At our Nationally Accredited Vascular Ultrasound Laboratory, we offer state-of-the-art therapies and we are equipped with the most advanced ultrasound equipment for diagnostic and therapeutic interventions.
 Our mission is to always provide compassionate and individualized care to all our patients.

 If you live in the Riverview, Florida area and you think that you are at high risk for carotid artery disease, or if you have experienced any of its symptoms, please do not hesitate to schedule an appointment with us for a consultation.